AttoWeb/attoweb.org/content/about.md

 so that you can have a link such as `[link](somelink)` which will act the same as the link `[link](?target=main&source=content/somepage.md)`.

-The entire app is contained in single JavaScript file of (currently) around 300 lines, at least 100 of which are comments and debuging printouts.
+The entire app is contained in single JavaScript file of (currently) roughly 300 lines, at least 100 of which are comments and debuging printouts.

 ## Future Developments
 That's as far as I plan to take it.
 At least I hope so.
 Otherwise it will grow into a femto-framework, burgeon into a pico-framework, and finally bloat into a micro-framework.
 And who wants that?

 To do:
-- [ ] attoweb-basics
+- [X] attoweb-basics
-  - [ ] directory structure
+  - [X] directory structure
-  - [ ] config file
+  - [X] config file
-  - [ ] routing
+  - [X] routing
-  - [ ] default pages
+  - [X] default pages
-  - [ ] initial page
+  - [X] initial page
 - [X] themes page
 - [X] quickstart page
 - [ ] plugins -- describe nav plugin. go over plugin loop